jcharrell/sailsjs-api-boilerplate/README.md

 # sailsJS-boilerplate
-A boilerplate for Sails.JS API framework.
+A boilerplate for the Sails.JS API framework.
 This particular boiler plate provides a `/users` endpoint which supports:

 + Creating/updating users
 + Login authentication